cybertraining-dsc/sp21-599-357/project/index.md

 ## 4. Benchmark

+[^8] is a highly accurate model on the Kaggle website.
+It uses CNN as the model.
+This project will use it as a comparison benchmark, use LSTM to train the same data set, and compare the two models.

 |Model        | CNN         | LSTM        |
 |-----------  | ----------- | ----------- |
 |#parameters  | 273,082     |203,226      |